Wind-WindKids/winding/samples/sophieandwind/ice.md

 --
-On Sunday, he biked to his favorite ice cream shop, the one where he and Sophie had once traded bites, arguing over which flavor was best.
+On Sunday, he biked to his favorite ice cream shop, the one where he and Sophie had once traded bites, arguing if ice cream was better than chocolate crisps.

 The windows were dark.
 A sign in the door: Closed for Winter.